Azure/acr/docs/preview/continuous-patching/README.md

 az acr supply-chain workflow create --help
 ```

-5. Once satisfied with the dry-run results, run the ‘create’ command again without the --dry-run flag to officially create your continuous patching workflow.
+5. Once satisfied with the dry-run results, run the ```create``` command again without the ```--dry-run``` flag to officially create your continuous patching workflow.

 **Important**

-The --schedule parameter follows a fixed-day multiplier starting from day 1 of the month.
+The ```--schedule``` parameter follows a fixed-day multiplier starting from day 1 of the month.
 This means:

-- If you specify --schedule 7d and run the command on the 3rd, the next scheduled run will be on the 7th—because 7 is the first multiple of 7 (days) after the 3rd, counting from day 1 of the month.
+- If you specify ```--schedule 7d``` and run the command on the 3rd, the next scheduled run will be on the 7th—because 7 is the first multiple of 7 (days) after the 3rd, counting from day 1 of the month.

-- If --schedule is 3d and today is the 7th, then the next scheduled run lands on the 9th—since 9 is the next multiple of 3 that follows 7.
+- If ```--schedule``` is 3d and today is the 7th, then the next scheduled run lands on the 9th—since 9 is the next multiple of 3 that follows 7.

-- If you add the flag --run-immediately, you trigger an immediate patch run.
-The subsequent scheduled run will still be aligned to the nearest day multiple from the 1st of the month, based on your --schedule value.
+- If you add the flag ```--run-immediately```, you trigger an immediate patch run.
+The subsequent scheduled run will still be aligned to the nearest day multiple from the 1st of the month, based on your ```--schedule``` value.

 Command Schema:
 ```sh